ConnectALL

 Acquisition in 1999

-Maverick Networks specializes in providing communication solutions aimed at enterprises.
-The company offers a range of services, including shell accounts, web hosting, and colocation services.
-Additionally, Maverick Networks manufactures networking products, particularly a networking chip designed for small company workgroups.
-This chip facilitates the integration of voice, video, and data networking, achieving speeds of up to one gigabit per second.
-Through its diverse offerings, Maverick Networks supports businesses in enhancing their communication and networking capabilities.
+Maverick Networks is a provider of communication solutions tailored for enterprises.
+The company specializes in offering shell accounts, web hosting, and colocation services, enabling businesses to manage their online presence and data storage effectively.
+Additionally, Maverick Networks manufactures networking products, including a networking chip designed to facilitate voice, video, and data networking within small company workgroups, achieving speeds of up to one gigabit per second.
+This combination of services and products positions Maverick Networks as a comprehensive solution for businesses seeking reliable and efficient communication and networking capabilities.